m-fili/reinforce_cartpole/README.md

 * angle of pole
 * rotation rate of pole.

+### Method
+To train the agent, a gradient-based algorithm called REINFORCE is used.

 ### Installation
 please use the following code to install the packages needed: